univ-ai/welcomenew/_catalog/cohort3/ai2.md

 <div class="modal-body">
 <center><img src="/assets/images/people/AnshikaGupta.png" alt="Anshika" style="height:200px;margin-right:15px;"></center>
 <ul style="list-style:circle; padding-left: 2em;">
-<li>Anshika is the Co-ordinatior of Academic Development at Univ.AI.</li>
-<li>She is a deep learning enthusiast currently a final year undergrad at JECRC University, Jaipur.</li>
+<li>Anshika is a deep learning enthusiast currently a final year undergrad at JECRC University, Jaipur.</li>
-<li>Previously, she was a Research Intern at Neos HealthTech where she worked on developing algorithms for medical image analysis and segmentation.</li>
+<li>Previously, she was a Research Intern at a healthcare startup where she worked on developing algorithms for medical image analysis and segmentation.</li>
-<li>Currently, she is also working on building a SportsTech startup.</li>
+<li>When not studying, she can be found writing prose and poetry while sipping a cup of coffee.</li>
 </ul>
 </div>